Women on Web

+Online abortion service

+Women on Web has supported over 100,000 people to access safe abortion with pills.
+People can request the abortion pills via their website by filling out an online consultation.
+After the medical team has reviewed the consultation, their multi-lingual help desk will contact the person to inform about the next steps.
+Typically the abortion pills are shipped in 24-48 hours after the consultation has been submitted.
+The delivery of pills may take 1-3 weeks but in the US the delivery is 2-5 days.

 Since February 2022 Women on Web has provided abortion pills in advance of unwanted pregnancies: "With the help of this new service, women can request abortion pills in advance and take them as soon as they discover they are pregnant.
 Women on Web's medical team will prescribe the abortion pills to people who are not yet pregnant but who anticipate that they may need them in the future".

 Research

 Several scientific studies on the outcome of abortions and the experiences of women who have used the Women on Web service have proven that abortion via telemedicine is safe, highly effective and acceptable to women.
 This has been confirmed by the World Health Organization which has recognized that abortions done with the help of Women on Web are considered safe.

 Women on Web has also researched data from women in countries where abortion is not legally restricted to highlight the barriers in access to safe abortion services.
 Research from countries such as the UK, the Netherlands, Hungary and the USA has shown that women face obstacles to access abortion services when these services are only available in clinics or hospitals.